 ESL program applicants must complete a placement test to assess their ability in Listening, Reading, Grammar, Vocabulary, and Speaking.
-The written portion of the test may be taken online.
 Results of the test are typically available on the same day and are used to determine the appropriate level of study.
 Speaking will be assessed via an in-person interview with the student.

-Students can choose to schedule an in-person placement test at the Skokie Campus: 7444 Long Avenue Skokie, IL 60077
+Students must schedule a placement test at the Skokie Campus: 7444 Long Avenue Skokie, IL 60077 (847) 410 - 7752